 Alternative 4 would meet capacity and condition needs, similar to Alternative 2.
 Alternative 4 would rely on building additions to meet capacity needs and would not include replacement schools.
 As described above in Section 5.3.2, building additions do not meet educational and program needs as well as replacement schools.
-Modernization and addition projects are also more expensive than replacement projects.
+Modernization and addition projects are also more expensive than replacement projects because of the high costs of bringing an older building up to current code standards, including building codes and seismic and energy standards.
 Therefore, Alternative 4 would be less cost effective than Alternative 2 and would not meet educational needs as well.